Tag: family

 • Kingdoms of the Radio: Zongo Kumalo 1 [ficção]

-I came out to San Francisco in ’68… no, ’69; it was right after the whole Manson Family thing.
-I had been trying to make something happen out there for a couple of years, but the scene had been getting pretty heavy.
+I came down to San Francisco in ’68… no, ’69; it was right after the whole Manson Family thing.
+I tried to make something happen out there for a couple of years, but the scene had been getting pretty heavy.
 It seemed like all of a sudden, there was a lot of speed on the street, really nasty shit.
 Of course, I was no Boy Scout in those days.
-After staying up for seven days straight—actually pretty badly bent—I had what you could call a mystic vision.
+After staying up for seven days straight—pretty badly bent, actually—I had what you could call a mystic vision.
 Sure, you could call it a psychic break, but I prefer mystic vision.

 I was walking down Broadway headed downhill from Columbus past the Condor and the Hungry I looking to pop up Romolo to the bar under the Basque Hotel for a shot and a beer to help focus my spinning eyeballs.
 I had no sooner passed under the giant Carol Doda sign—the one with the blinking red nipples—that I heard a voice calling me.